< Engagement Rings & Weddings / Engagement Ring Styles

 - She brings a sharp eye and editorial voice to OND’s photoshoots, features, Q+As, shopping guides, and red carpet coverage—and styles her own natural diamonds through 13 distinctive ear piercings.

-The cushion cut is one of the oldest diamond cuts, known for its rounded corners and curved sides.
+The cushion cut is one of the oldest diamond cuts, and features a square or rectangular shape with rounded corners, resembling a pillow or cushion.
 Reminiscent of the old mine cut, it dates back to the 1700s.
 Today’s cushion cut engagement rings often feature either a square or rectangular silhouette, with the elongated version offering even more finger coverage.
 Back then, diamond cutters focused on preserving as much carat weight from the rough as possible, which is why antique cushion cuts often feel chunkier or more organic.

 Modern cushion cut diamonds come in three main styles: brilliant, crushed ice, and antique (or old mine).
 Brilliant cushion cuts resemble traditional round brilliants and offer maximum sparkle.
 Crushed ice cushion cuts have numerous small facets that create a shimmering, almost frosty appearance.
 Antique cushion cuts, by contrast, feature larger facets that produce broad flashes of light and a romantic, vintage-inspired charm.